- You can use all sorts of digital public services.

 When a public authority sends you an official document, a SMS or e-mail notification will be sent to the mobile phone number or e-mail address you have registered in the common contact register.
 It is, therefore, important that your mobile phone number and e-mail address details are correct at all times.
 Log in and check that your correct mobile phone number and e-mail address details are registered.

 Only Norwegian public authorities may use data from the register.

 Do you want to opt out of digital communication?

-As a citizen, you can opt to have official documents and important letters sent to you on paper.
+As a citizen, you can opt out to have official documents and important letters sent to you on paper.
 You do this by opting out of digital communication.
 Read more about opting out of digital communication.